Coetzee and Schein

 Dear John,

-Back to the “Can only humans be cruel?” debate you and I have: Although we might descriptively or poetically say the cat is cruel to the mouse, or that “April is the cruelest month,” is there an occasion you can think of in which it is appropriate to accuse a nonhuman of being cruel to a human?
+Back to the “Can only humans be cruel?” debate you and I tussle over: although one might descriptively or poetically say a cat is cruel to the mouse, or that “April is the cruelest month, ” (Eliot, T. S., W.W.
+Norton, 2001.) is there an occasion you can think of in which it is appropriate to accuse a nonhuman of being cruel to a human?
+Even a dog that bites the hand that feeds him is only considered a “bad dog,” right?
+He might be considered legally (at least here in many states) a “dangerous animal,” but I can’t imagine anyone would in seriousness call him “cruel.”

 As always,